DanDevel/VITECoinTipBot/README.md

 Then **send the new account number to the user via DM.** Also a link to user visit Vite.org **User can intercact with vitecointipbot by sending - DM Command messages - .**

+# fund @vitecointipbot by donatin vite to our pool: vite_a8c92ce8c7762570b2a2d4713cab66c92aff14bd80b8620654
+You can either: **fund our pool account or fund your account received by DM** from @vitecointipbot

 # VITECOINTIPBOT is also Marketing active
 And **an auto meme generator marketing bot that send tweets in 2 languages: French and English**